richard-wallintin/ng-tdd-sandbox/README.md

 npx ng generate config karma
 ```

-This creates the karma.conf.js which can then be tuned.
+This creates the karma.conf.js which can then be tuned:

+* to include the global stylesheet
+* and optimize commandline reporting
+  * `npm install karma-mocha-reporter --save-dev`
+  * `npm uninstall karma-jasmine-html-reporter`

 ### Theming